Life Insurance For Dads Policy Guide

 Life Insurance For Single Dads

-Following a separation or death of a partner, a single Dad still retains responsibilities for the welfare of his children, monthly bills, and paying rent or a mortgage.
+Following a separation or the death of a partner, a single Dad still retains responsibilities for his children’s welfare, monthly bills, and rent or mortgage payments.

 If a life policy is in joint names with the partner, this could be cancelled and set up as a sole policy.
 In a separation, liaising with an ex-partner can be a good idea to ensure adequate protection for the entire family, including the children.